 Viewing and Submitting a Crash Dump¶

-After a panic or crash leading to a reboot, the system attempts to recover the contents of the crash dump while booting back up.
+After a panic or crash leading to a reboot, the operating system attempts to recover the contents of the crash dump while booting back up.

-If the system was able to read and process the contents of the crash dump, it converts the crash dump into a crash report.
+If the OS was able to read and process the contents of the crash dump, it converts the crash dump into a crash report.
 The GUI then displays a prompt on the dashboard to view the contents of the crash report.

 For privacy reasons, crash reports cannot be automatically submitted to Netgate for review.